floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 In Florida, inmates housed in state-run facilities may be located via the Florida Department of Corrections (FDC) website using the Offenders Information Search portal.
 The FDC collates and provides all records of inmates sentenced on felony charges in the state.
 Users applying the Offender Information Search portal on the FDC website to locate an inmate are required to provide the following data on the inmate:

-The search result may be filtered further by the following criteria; inmate population, inmate release, supervised population, and absconder/fugitive.
-Select the inmate population to view a record of an inmate currently in custody and inmate release to view records of persons who were formerly in custody.
-The final result page provides a list of names matching the search criteria where a user may select the relevant subject.
+The search result may be filtered further by the following criteria: inmate population, inmate release, supervised population, and absconder/fugitive.
+Select the inmate population to view a record of an inmate currently in custody, and inmate release to view records of persons who were formerly in custody.
+The final result page provides a list of names matching the search criteria, where a user may select the relevant subject.
 Note, the search result shows biographical, arrest, imprisonment, and release details of the inmate.

 Where the inmate is known to be in county jail, contact the sheriff’s office in that jurisdiction to locate the inmate.
 Typically, sheriff’s offices in larger counties provide an inmate search tool on their websites.
 For example, interested persons will find an Arrest Search tool on the Broward County Sheriff’s Office website to locate inmates in its custody.
 For Miami-Dade County, the inmate search engine is found on the county’s website.
 To facilitate the search for inmate locators on sheriff’s offices’ websites, use the Florida county or city jails provided here.
-Generally, the information required to complete the search includes the first and last name of the inmate.
+Generally, the information required to complete the search includes the first and last names of the inmate.

 How To Find A Federal Inmate In Florida?

-There are eight federal detentions in Florida, and interested persons may find inmates locked in these facilities by using the inmate locator on the Federal Bureau of Prisons (BOP) website.
+There are eight federal detention centers in Florida, and interested persons may find inmates locked in these facilities by using the inmate locator on the Federal Bureau of Prisons (BOP) website.
 The records provided on the website include information on federal inmates that were imprisoned from 1982 to date.
 Records for inmates prior to 1982 may be found with the National Archives and Records Administration (NARA).
 NARA provides information on federal inmates that were incarcerated between 1870 and 1981.

 There are two options to find an inmate on the BOP’s search tool.
 These include a search by name or a search by registration number.
 When conducting an inmate search by name, the inmate’s first, middle, and last name is required.
-Other information that may be filled on the search form includes the sex, race, and age of the inmate.
+Other information that may be filled out on the search form includes the sex, race, and age of the inmate.
 This additional information helps filter the search results.

 In conducting a search by number, interested persons will be required to provide one of the following numbers: